Sunbelt states rush to line up hospital beds, not barstools

 “That’s how desperate it got,” she said.
 “By the time we had opened back up, we had stripped the bar of all the non-liquor inventory.”

-Health officials say the next several weeks will be critical to Florida’s success, or failure, with the virus.
-The Fourth of July, the reopening of Walt Disney World on July 11, and the Republican National Convention in Jacksonville at the end of August all loom on the calendar, promising to draw crowds and the potential for person-to-person spread.
+Health officials say the next several weeks will be critical in Florida.
+The Fourth of July, the reopening of Walt Disney World on July 11, and the Republican National Convention in Jacksonville at the end of August promise to draw crowds and create the potential for person-to-person spread.

 While cities like Miami, Fort Lauderdale, St. Petersburg and Sarasota have mandated masks, some people in Florida have been resistant.